futurehomeno/fimp-api/thing-management.md

 #### Removing a thing from FH system

-Exclusion process consist of 2 steps :
+Exclusion process type 1 (zwave) .The process consist of 2 steps :

-    1. An application sends exclusion command to adapter.
+    1. An application sends exclusion command to adapter , adapter goes into exclusion mode, after that user can exclude device from network by triggering exclusion sequence on the device .
     2. Adapter generates exclusion_report event right after a thing was removed from system.

+Exclusion process type 2 (zigbee) .The process consist of 2 steps :
+    1. User finds in UI device which he wants to delete and clicks "Delete" button , UI sends special delete command with device address to adapter and adapter removes the device from network.
+    2. Adapter generates exclusion_report event right after a thing was deleted from system.

 #### Exclusion command: